telehash/TMesh/TMesh.md

 There is no mote addressing or other metadata included in the encoded bytes, no framing other than the length of the payload.
 The uniqueness of the timing and signalling of each epoch is the mote addressing mechanism.

-The epoch 16 bytes are used as an AES-128 key, and the current count of total windows since the first sync is used as the IV.
+One epoch is also a private encrypted session between the two motes, where the epoch's 16 bytes are first SHA-256 hashed and the resulting 32 byte digest is appended with the current link routing token and then SHA-256 hashed again.
+The resulting digest is then used as the AES-128 key and the current count of total windows since the first sync is used as the IV.
 All payloads are encrypted before transmission regardless of if they are already encrypted.

 Additional MAC-only packet types are defined for exchanging the current set of epochs active between any two motes.
-An additional pre-set `lost` mode is defined for bootstrapping motes from scratch or if they loose sync.
+An additional pre-set `sync` mode is defined for bootstrapping motes from scratch or if they loose sync.

 Each mote should actively make use of multiple epochs with more efficient options to optimize the overall energy usage.
 Every mote advertises their current energy resource level as a `z-index` as an additional mesh optimization strategy.